noripyt/django-cachalot/docs/introduction.rst

 even though multiple objects have the same model and we therefore don’t need to invalidate the model multiple times.

-**To sum up, django-cacheops has a terrible performance, but is reliable on what it handles.
+**To sum up, django-cacheops has a terrible performance when modifying data, and is reliable on what it handles.**
-If you set it up correctly and never use some features such as transactions (used by Django admin), multi-table inheritance, or raw queries (the three features being used by Wagtail and django CMS), you’re good to go.**
+But you probably need features it doesn’t handle, such as transactions (used by Django admin), multi-table inheritance, or
+``cursor.execute`` (the three features being used by Wagtail and django CMS)…

 Number of lines of code
 ~~~~~~~~~~~~~~~~~~~~~~~